gabrielrbarbosa23/ReactStarterPackVite/README.md

 ## 📝 Description

-**React + Vite Starter-Pack** I created this project with the aim of easing the start of new applications using React + Vite.
+**React + Vite Starter-Pack** I created this project with the purpose of easing the start of new applications using React + Vite.
 This project comes pre-configured with react-router-dom for page routing, organization of components, pages, and initial stylings.

 ## ✨ Technologies Used